faraway1nspace/Flexible-R-SliceSampler/README.md

 We will now re-write the above JAGS ZIPpoisson model as log-posterior **R-functions**.

-In particular, for each variable each variable (`lambda` and `psi`), we must write a log-posterior densities function.
-The posteriors can be **unnormalized**, making it relatively simple to compute.(basically just the sum of the log-likelihood and log-priors).
+In particular, for each variable (`lambda` and `psi`), we must write a log-posterior function that computes the likelihood and the prior (logged).
+The posteriors can be **unnormalized**, making it relatively simple to compute (basically, we just the sum of the log-likelihood and log-priors).

-Here are the log-posterior functions for `lambda` and `psi`:
+Here are the log-posterior functions for `lambda` and `psi`, which correspond to the above JAGS/BUGS model.
+Notice that we make use of native R density functions like `dnorm`, `dpois`, etc:

 ```R
 # log posterior with log-normal density on lambda